dcarver1/carverd/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
 ---
-## This site
+### This Site is for
-Is for sharing ideas and information that I find worth sharing.
+Sharing ideas and information that I find worth sharing.
 I started it to help me motivate myself to write more.
 It has done just that.
 It changes and evolves as do I.